idvorkin/idvorkin.github.io/_d/last-year.md

 $$ Health(YearsPastPeak) = HealthAtPeak -  \sum_{n=PeakYear}^{PeakYear+YearsPastPeak} HealthDecline(n)$$

-Your body decline is envitable, you can control 2 things.
+Your body decline is inevitable, you can control 2 things.
 1/ Your starting health, 2/ Your rate of decline.

 ### Your peak health age

 You want to train as hard as you can till you peak.
-The better your starting position the more room you have for the inevtible decline.
+The better your starting position the more room you have for the inevitable decline.

 ### Your rate of decline